FreshAirTonight/af2complex/README.md

 After collecting the input features of monomers, you may predict a complex structure using the script ```run_af2c_mod.py```, which runs through deep learning model inference.
 The stoichiometry of your target, be it a monomer or a complex, is defined in an input list file.
 In the examples we provided, the target list files are under subdirectory `targets`.
 The general format of one target is defined like the follows,

-`A:2/B:2/C/D/E <total_length> <target_name>`
+`A:2/B:2/C/D/E <total_length> <output_name>`

 where the first column defines the stoichiometry of the complex, e.g., `A:2/B:2/C/D/E`, using the IDs of the individual sequences, `:<num>` after each protein defines its homo copy number, and `/` to separate distinct monomers.
 The IDs of monomers are also used as the name of sub-directory for locating their input features.
 The second column, `<total_length>`, is the total number of amino acids of the putative complex.
 The length is parsed but not used by the model inference python script, it is intended for a job scheduler during batch job submission on a computing cluster.
-The third column, `<target_name>`, is the name of the output sub-directory for predicted structural models.
+The third column, `<output_name>`, is the name of the output sub-directory for predicted structural models.

 In the example above, the target complex is made of five protein sequences named A to E, and protein A and B each have two copies.
 During a prediction, the program will look for individual input features of A to E under the input feature directory, e.g, `$input_dir/A/features.pkl(.gz)`, and then assemble them into the features for complex structure prediction.
 If you provide only a single protein without a copy number, e.g., `A <seq_length>`, it reverts to a structural prediction of a single protein A.